pratiksarangi7/imf-gadget-api/README.md

 ## Overview

 The **Gadget Inventory API** provides endpoints to manage a collection of gadgets, each uniquely identified by a codename.
 Users can add, update, and decommission gadgets, and trigger a mission-critical self-destruct sequence that requires a two-step verification process.
-This API is secured with JWT authentication and includes features to filter gadgets by status.
+This API is secured with JWT authentication and also includes a feature to filter gadgets by status.

 ## Features